philippaburgess/FireRiskAI/README.md

 ## 🚨 The Problem: Extreme Weather & Fire Displacement as National Security Threats

-Wildfires, hurricanes, and other extreme weather events are increasing in **severity and frequency**, posing **critical risks** not only to communities but also to:
+Wildfires, hurricanes, and other extreme weather events are increasing in **severity and frequency**, posing **critical risks** to:
-- **Critical infrastructure** (power grids, water supplies, and pipelines)
+- 🏭 **Critical infrastructure** (power grids, water supplies, and pipelines)
-- **Military installations** (DoD bases, airfields, and strategic assets)
+- 🏰 **Military installations** (DoD bases, airfields, and strategic assets)
-- **Geospatial monitoring & intelligence** (national security situational awareness)
+- 🛰 **Geospatial monitoring & intelligence** (national security situational awareness)
-- **Public safety & emergency response systems** (FEMA, state fire agencies)
+- 🚨 **Public safety & emergency response systems** (FEMA, state fire agencies)

 ### 🔥 **Challenges Driving the Need for FireRiskAI**
-- **Federal agency budget cuts & restructuring** – NOAA, NWS, FEMA, and USGS face resource constraints, leading to gaps in wildfire intelligence.
+❌ **Federal agency budget cuts & restructuring** – NOAA, NWS, FEMA, and USGS face resource constraints, leading to gaps in wildfire intelligence.
-- **Mass displacement & social instability** – Wildfires force thousands to relocate annually, straining local economies and emergency services.
+❌ **Mass displacement & social instability** – Wildfires force thousands to relocate annually, straining local economies and emergency services.
-- **Growing reliance on commercial OSINT** – Intelligence agencies & emergency planners increasingly depend on private-sector geospatial data.
+❌ **Growing reliance on commercial OSINT** – Intelligence agencies & emergency planners increasingly depend on private-sector geospatial data.
-- **The stability of NGA & the role of GEOINT** – While some agencies shrink, **NGA remains a leader in geospatial intelligence**, ensuring continuity in **fire risk and disaster resilience strategies**.
+✅ **The stability of NGA & the role of GEOINT** – While some agencies shrink, **NGA remains a leader in geospatial intelligence**, ensuring continuity in **fire risk and disaster resilience strategies**.

 🔥 **FireRiskAI is designed to fill the intelligence gap by integrating AI-powered GEOINT into national security and disaster resilience frameworks.**